Where did I go: Seville, Spain

 1100: The next stop is the La Giralda.
 The famous bell tower of the Seville Cathedral.
 It was originally built as a minaret during the time when Seville was under the rule of the Caliphate of Cordoba.
 A renaissance style top was subsequently added following the Reconquista when the Seville Cathedral was built.

 1130: Next stop is at the gate of forgiveness of the Seville Cathedral.
-Adjacent to this is wall where the graduate from the University of Seville used to advertise their availability for work following graduation.
+Adjacent to this is the wall where the graduates from the University of Seville used to advertise their availability for work following graduation.

 1145: Next stop at the Town Hall of Seville.